 It wasn’t until my husband and realized that we had to make a change that I figured out how to really create a workable budget.
 Not just a workable budget – but finding the trick to sticking to a budget.

 You may be like me.
-You know who you have to pay each month.
-There is a list somewhere that shows all the places you have to pay (and honestly, is probably not every person).
+You know who you should pay each month.
+There is a list somewhere that shows all the places you must pay (and honestly, is probably not every person).
 There are numbers listed, but they are more of a guesstimate than an actual budget.
 Truth is, you don’t know how to budget.

 Don’t be ashamed because you aren’t alone.